HR Stalker Vizsla The Versatile Hunting Companion & Family Pet

 Not for every one: The Vizsla is a high energy dog it needs a chance to run and burn off energy although content to lay around the house and enjoy human companionship, the need to get out and run is part of their lifestyle.
 They are not high strung like some breeds but are full of energy.
 They also need lots of human companionship.
 The Vizsla is not a breed to be locked up in a kennel for days at a time while only seeing people at feeding time.
 They are a very social dog and need human contact.
 The Vizsla is also not a cold water dog.
 The hide and coat, on a Vizsla is not heavy enough to handle the ice water retrieves.
 Although I live in SD and my dogs have no problem when kenneled outside in the wintertime or hunting on the coldest days, and they are used to retrieve ducks from the water in the fall I would not consider having them break ice to retrieve birds.

 About Our Dogs: We have been raising the Vizsla for over twenty years now.
 We have a family raised and loved line of dogs.
 The main objective in our breeding program is to raise a healthy, intelligent, energetic, quality, family and hunting companion dog with a mild temperament.
 Our Vizsla tends to run on the smaller side averaging 48 lbs.
 And averaging 22-24 inches tall.
 Each puppy has visited the vet at least twice before it is allowed to go to a new home.
 Our breeding stock is OFA certified at 2 years old and we do require that individuals purchasing dogs from us have them certified at 2 years as well for us to honor health guaranties.
 We have a 14-day well pup guarantee that covers the health of the pup.
 We ask that you take the pup to the vet within the first fourteen days after you have taken delivery.
 If they find anything at all wrong with the pup you may return it for a full refund of the purchase price.
-After fourteen days for the first two years if any problems should arise that are proven as hereditary and you wish to return the pup we will replace it with a different pup from a different male-female breeding as long as we are still breeding.
+Shipping is not refunded.
+After fourteen days for the first year if any problems should arise that are proven as hereditary and you wish to return the pup we will replace it with a different pup from a different male-female breeding as long as we are still breeding.